 ** Pascal SoC includes 2 Denver and 4 ARM A57 CPU Cores and a Pascal GPU

-For older cars that are FSD capable, those owners who purchased Full-Self-Driving (FSD) option get a free upgrade to the HW3 ECU processor.
+For older cars that are FSD capable, those owners who purchased unlimited Full-Self-Driving (FSD) get a free upgrade to the HW3 ECU processor.
 HW3 upgrades were started for HW2.5 vehicles in the fall of 2019 and HW2.0 vehicles in 2020.

 For owners of HW2.0 cars, the addition of HW3 ECU provides the hardware necessary for FSD.
 It also enables the dashcam and Sentry mode features, although the quality is not great with MCU1.
 Owners can also upgrade the MCU1 to MCU2.